DS12/scala-class/tutorialAnswer/src/main/scala/com/datascience/education/tutorialAnswer/lecture4/README_ANSWERS.md

 ```

-Two math errors were permitted:
+In this implementation, two math errors are permitted:
 The sum of an empty collection of Ints is not 0,
 and the product of an empty collection of Doubles in not 1.0.